Photo print quality & speed

 We also put a set of digital camera sourced and higher resolution studio images through the printer.

-Here is a scan of a best photo quality setting C84 print of one of our high resolution scanned medium format film studio shots.
+The picture of the couple is a studio shot taken on medium format film and digitised.
 The original 12MB JPEG file has a resolution of 4866x3885 (18.9 MP).

 Here is a 2400ppi scan, sampled down to 600ppi, of the girl's right eye (left as viewed) covering about a 2.3cm width of the print.
-Compared with, say, HP's admittedly much more expensive HP Photosmart 7960
+This particular scan was taken from a 4800dpi print, representing the best quality output of the printer.